Skip to content

 hop3-test CLI

-hop3-test catalog # List available tests
+hop3-test list # List available app/demo/tutorial tests

 Test Organization